Route of California High-Speed Rail

 The California High-Speed Rail system will be built in two major phases.
-Phase I, about 520 miles long using high-speed rail through the Central Valley, will connect San Francisco to Los Angeles.
+Phase 1, about 520 miles long using high-speed rail through the Central Valley, will connect San Francisco to Los Angeles.
 In Phase 2, the route will be extended in the Central Valley north to Sacramento, and from east through the Inland Empire and then south to San Diego.
 The total system length will be about 800 miles long.
 Phase 2 currently has no timeline for completion.

 The Interim Initial Operating Segment currently under construction will connect the downtowns of Merced and Bakersfield.
 Its completion date is estimated to be between 2030 and 2033.

 The route of Phase 1 has been selected, however, the route for Phase 2 has not been finalized.